RobeDM/LIBIRWLS/README.md

 #### Dependencies:

-This software needs the ATLAS algebra standard routines.
-You need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.
+OS X has its own accelerated algebra standard routines.
+The name of this library is veclib and it is composed by two files:

-If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline.
-Please, make sure that you are using the gcc compiler that you have installed by using "-C acg /path/to/gcc" to tell the gcc that you have installed:
+    libBLAS.dylib

-        bzip2 -d atlas3.10.2.tar.bz2
+    libLAPACK.dylib

-        tar -xvf atlas3.10.2.tar.bz2
+If these files are commonly in the directory:

-        cd ATLAS
+    /System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/

-        mkdir my_build_dir
+Plese, check that both files are in the directory.
+If you cannot find them there, look for them using the command "find" and note the folder for the next step:

-        cd my_build_dir
+    sudo find / -name "libBLAS.dylib"

-        ../configure -b 64 --prefix=/installation/directory !
-Tell the installation directory
+#e### Compiling:

-        make                                                ! tune and compile library
+You must use the make command using the following parameters:

-        make check                                          ! perform sanity tests
+ - OSX: A boolean variable that tells that you are using OS X operating system.
-        make ptcheck                                        ! checks of threaded code for multiprocessor systems make time                                           ! provide performance summary as % of clock rate make install                                        ! copy the library in the installation directory
+ - CC: To tell where is the gcc compiler that you have installed.

-#### Compiling:
+ - VECLIBDIR: To tell where is the veclib library if it is not in the default directory.

-Then you can use the make command telling the path of the compiler that you have installed (the default path for macports gcc is /opt/local/bin/ and the default path for homebrew is /usr/local/Cellar/) and the installation directory of ATLAS, for example:
+Then you can use the make telling command telling the path of the compiler that you have installed (the default path for macports gcc is /opt/local/bin/ and the default path for homebrew is /usr/local/Cellar/) and the installation directory of ATLAS, for example:

- - If you have installed gcc 4.9 using Macports:
+ - For example, if you have installed gcc 6 using Homebrew:

         cd LIBIRWLS
-        make CC=/opt/local/bin/gcc-mp-4.9 ATLASDIR=/installation/directory
+        make OSX=1 CC=/usr/local/Cellar/gcc/6.2.0/bin/gcc-6

- - If you have installed gcc 6 using Homebrew:
+ - If you have installed gcc 6 using Homebrew and veclib is in a different directory called /veclib/directory then:

         cd LIBIRWLS
-        make CC=/usr/local/Cellar/gcc/6.2.0/bin/gcc-6 ATLASDIR=/installation/directory
+        make OSX=1 CC=/usr/local/Cellar/gcc/6.2.0/bin/gcc-6 VECLIBDIR=/veclib/directory

 ### Windows